A Look at State Efforts to Ban Cellphones in Schools and Implications for Youth Mental Health

 • Virginia’s Governor established Executive Order 33, which ordered state officials to solicit public opinion regarding cellphones in schools to allow them to create definitions of “cellphone-free education” and to publish both model implementation plans and draft policy guidance to inform public school systems’ phone policies.
 The governor also ordered the state to make $500,000 available to support the implementation of school cellphone policies.

-Twelve states have introduced state-wide legislation that bans or restricts cellphone use in schools and education departments in seven states have issued recommended policies or pilot programs that similarly aim to ban or restrict cellphone use in schools (Figure 1).
+Twelve states have introduced state-wide legislation that bans or restricts cellphone use in schools and education departments in nine states have issued recommended policies or pilot programs that similarly aim to ban or restrict cellphone use in schools (Figure 1).
 States are taking a variety of measures to mitigate cellphone use during instruction time.
 In Alabama, Connecticut, New Hampshire, and West Virginia, their respective education departments have issued guidance on restricting cellphone use in schools (Figure 1).
 Pilot programs via the education departments in Arkansas and Delaware allocate funds for students to use lockable magnetic phone pouches during school hours.
 Similarly, while legislation is under consideration in Pennsylvania, the Governor amended the existing School Safety and Mental Health grant program, allowing for the purchase of lockable phone pouches.
 Georgia has restricted access to social media platforms during school, and New Jersey established a commission to study the effects of social media use at school.
 Arizona and Utah each introduced bills that subsequently failed, but draft bills indicate that these states continue to work towards phone-free learning environments.

 Implementation and enforcement of cellphone bans may be difficult to navigate.
 The enforcement of these cellphone bans often becomes an added responsibility for teachers.
 Exceptions to these bans are also challenging to navigate as many students may need their devices for medical reasons or parents have differing expectations for maintaining contact.
 Additionally, cellphone bans have brought to light equity concerns – for example, New York’s prior state-wide cellphone ban was lifted in 2015 in part because of stricter enforcement at schools serving students from low-income households compared to schools serving students from high-income households.
 At the same time, banning cellphones has been linked to positive outcomes, such as improved test scores, especially among students who typically do not perform as well academically.